freeman-jiang/eth-rps/README.md

 Similarly, since the game structs are mapped by their ID, we also have `getGameDetails()` that returns information from that game.
 When these functions are queried from the frontend, we can display these statistics on the webpage.

-Search the blockchain using these example addresses and game IDs:
+For example, search the blockchain using these example addresses and game IDs:

 **Addresses:**
 - 0xcCff1F526532FE12269d9c6A53189dA8A44CBC25